 For questions regarding student semester parking, please email firstname.lastname@example.org.

-Parking is available to commuter students outside of the below listed areas.
-The student must submit a parking application to the Office of Student Involvement each semester for approval during the communicated parking application timeline via the Engage platform.
-Approval in a previous semester does not guarantee receiving another pass in future semesters.
-Students who are cross registered for classes on the Emmanuel College campus are not eligible to receive parking privileges.
-The Undergraduate Parking Committee reviews applications and notifies applicants prior to the start of class.
-Fees for the 2022-23 academic year are $350.00 per semester.
+Parking is available to commuter students living outside of the below-listed zip codes.
+The student must submit a parking permit application to the Campus Safety Office each academic year for approval during the communicated parking application timeline via the Engage platform.
+Approval in a previous year does not guarantee receiving another in future academic years.
+Students who are cross registered for classes on the Emmanuel College campus are not eligible to receive a parking permit or pass.

-A limited amount of parking passes are available to resident students with demonstrated need.
-The student must submit a parking application to the Office of Student Involvement via the Engage platform each semester for approval.
-Approval in a previous semester does not guarantee receiving another pass in future semesters.
-The Undergraduate Parking Committee reviews applications and notifies applicants prior to the start of class.
-Priority consideration is given to students with approved accommodations for a parking pass via Emmanuel College Disability Support Services, for-credit academic need (Emmanuel College-facilitated internships/clinicals) outside of commuting proximity via public transportation; other considerations may be made based on availability.
-Due to the limited amount of passes, and the academic need for Juniors and Seniors, First and Second year students are not eligible to purchase an overnight resident parking permit.
-Fees for the 2022-23 academic year are $500.00 per semester.
+A limited number of parking permits are available to resident students with demonstrated need.
+The student must submit a parking permit application to the Campus Safety office via the Engage platform each semester for approval.
+Approval in a previous semester does not guarantee receiving another permit in future semesters.
+Parking is available only to students with either approved accommodations via Emmanuel College Disability Support Services or a for-credit academic need (Emmanuel College-facilitated, credit-earning internships/clinicals) outside of commuting proximity via public transportation.
+Due to the limited number of permits, and the academic needs for Third and Fourth year students, First and Second year resident students ARE NOT eligible to purchase a resident parking permit.
+Fees for the 2023-24 academic year are to be determined.

 Prospective parents and students visiting the campus for a tour, information session or other Admissions event are offered on-campus parking, as available.
 Please direct any questions to email@example.com.